kubermatic/docs/content/kubecarrier/v0.3/examples/_index.md

 ---
 title: Examples
-description: A collection of select concepts and scenarios to help you master KubeCarrier
+description: A collection of selected concepts and scenarios to help you master KubeCarrier
 weight: 50
 date: 2020-04-24T09:00:00+02:00
 chapter: true
 ---
 # Examples
-A collection of select concepts and scenarios to help you master KubeCarrier
+A collection of selected concepts and scenarios to help you master KubeCarrier.